 Sometimes this section can be a consultation project in itself if you just want to get an understanding before moving forward with the project.

-From our discussions and research I then design a wireframe, this is a rough sketch of squares and sections to figure out the layout and where intended functionality will go.
+A wireframe is a rough mockup of squares and sections to figure out the layout and where intended functionality will go.

 Once we’re happy with that I’ll get into a bit more of the details in a colour design of the templates in the website.
 By templates I mean one example of each page in the site that looks ‘different’ to each other – this might mean that the ‘about page’ and ‘services page’ have the same template (layout, functionality, look and feel) but different content.
 Depending on the project scope, will depend on how many template pages I’ll produce.

 I generally create one specific design (with several page templates) for a website project.
-This is so we can keep budgets down and find a single design that suits your needs rather than spending more time and money on multiple designs that may not match you project brief.
+This is so we can keep budgets down and find a single design that suits your needs rather than spending more time and money on multiple designs that may not match you project brief and user journeys.

 Once you’re happy with the design and can sign it off, then I begin development.
 Ideally we don’t have any major changes at this point, design and functionality have been agreed on.
 Colours may be slightly tweaked and content added later, but functionality and templates will reflect the design we agreed on.